Baldwin Spencer Building

 Built between 1887 and 1888, the building was initially called the Biology Building.
-In 1920 the School of Biology was renamed the School of Zoology and the building was renamed in honour of Walter Baldwin Spencer, the University's first Professor of Biology.
-Spencer submitted designs for the building that were finalised by architects, Joseph Reed, Anketell Henderson and Francis Smart who formed a partnership known as Reed Henderson and Smart.
+In 1920, the School of Biology was renamed the School of Zoology, and the building was renamed in honour of Sir Baldwin Spencer, the university's first professor of biology.
+Spencer submitted designs for the building that were finalised by architects, Joseph Reed, Anketell Henderson and Francis Smart, who formed a partnership known as Reed Henderson and Smart.
 The building is completed in the Gothic Revival architectural style with distinctive elements such as rough-hewn freestone coursed walls that can be compared with similar designs by the same architects for nearby buildings such as Ormond College and the earlier Old Pathology Building.
-The Baldwin Spence Building was listed on the Victorian Heritage Register on 24 June 1992.
+The Baldwin Spencer Building was listed on the Victorian Heritage Register on 24 June 1992.